basp/oni/README.md

     6> object:set_player_flag(Obj3, true).
     ok

+The `player` flag is kinda special but you can also set it like any other property:

+    6> object:set_property(Obj3, <<"player">>, true).
+    ok

+By the way, remember you can inspect your objects at any time by using the table viewer.
+We are just using Mnesia for our storage and ETS for our active connections.
+For our connections in ETS we use the `connections` table.
+Our storage for objects in Mnesia is a single table and it's called `object`.
+Try booting up the ''table viewer'' (`tv:start()`) and inspect the tables.
+You can switch which kind of tables you want to view using the menu.

 We are not done yet.
 Each object has some builtin properties.
 One of them is `name`.
 Before we can login, making a connection to a known object, we need to assign it a name: